GSA/digitalgov.gov/content/posts/2016-04-04-digitalgov-podcast-behind-the-scenes-of-the-social-and-behavioral-science-team.md

 ---
+url: /2016/04/04/digitalgov-podcast-behind-the-scenes-of-the-social-and-behavioral-science-team/
 date: 2016-04-04 10:00:15 -0400
-title: 'DigitalGov Podcast\: Behind the Scenes of the Social and Behavioral Science Team'
+title: 'DigitalGov Podcast: Behind the Scenes of the Social and Behavioral Science Team'
 summary: 'Enrolling veterans in retirement plans.
 Helping small farmers access credit.
 Surveying employees about their workspace.
-These projects might seem widely different from one another\: they span different agencies and diverse audiences.
+These projects might seem widely different from one another: they span different agencies and diverse audiences.
 But all three projects have been addressed by a new team in government that is helping agencies build things better, based on behavioral science.'
-authors: [awichman]
+authors:
+  - awichman
 categories:
   - Managing Digital
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
 tag:
   - GSA
   - Social and Behavioral Sciences Team